Ark: Survival Evolved Accessibility Report

 If you want to play Ark: Survival Evolved, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:

-Ark: Survival Evolved has 2 accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+We've documented 2 accessibility features for Audio in Ark: Survival Evolved which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.

 Play Without Hearing

 Play Without Hearing: No audio cues are necessary to play the game well.

 Similar Games With More Accessibility Features for Audio